-A great place to start is this simply and aptly-named podcast in the form of a hysterical improv comedy which shares the story of ‘a referendum that brings back capital punishment with a 51% majority’, and it showcases the civil servants who have to make it happen.
-Though it’s a few years old, this one has never felt more relevant, and is a light-hearted look at the country’s current political state.
+A great place to start is this simply and aptly-named podcast in the form of a hysterical improv comedy that shares the story of ‘a referendum that brings back capital punishment with a 51% majority’, and it showcases the civil servants who have to make it happen.
+Though it’s a few years old, this one has never felt more relevant and is a light-hearted look at the country’s current political state.

 This new podcast hosted by the London-based model and activist Adwoa Aboah has been dubbed as ‘your regular source of fierce female chat’ with London ladies and beyond.
 Guests so far have included author Lydia Davies, footballer Nadia Nadim and one of Aboah’s close personal friends.
 If you’re heading on a girl’s trip, this is the perfect listen before indulging in the Best Afternoon Tea in London.